stacks-network/sbtc-docs/src/deposit.md

       bitcoinChangeAddress: btcAddress,
     });

-    // convert the returned ttransaction object into a PSBT for Leather to use const psbt = tx.toPSBT();
+    // convert the returned transaction object into a PSBT for Leather to use const psbt = tx.toPSBT();
     const requestParams = {
       publicKey: btcPublicKey,